freddie1221/makersbnb/README.md

 ![Homepage](https://i.imgur.com/z0xASoU.png)

-On the home page, if selects the login menu option, there are taken to the login page, below
+On the home page, if the users selects the login menu option, there are taken to the login page, below

 ![Login](https://i.imgur.com/Z1eyXJP.png)